nwutils/nwjs-shell-builder/README.md

 `./pack.sh --all` - to build installers for all systems

 `./pack.sh --all --config=/path/to/config.json` - to build installers for all systems but using `config.json` located in any other path than in root directory

+`./pack.sh --clean` - removes the `./TMP` working directory

+`./pack.sh --clean all` - removes the `./TMP` working directory and `releases` directory (with all the content)

 ### Hooks: